 After a 30 hour long induction and emergency c-section, I was overjoyed that the birth was over and that we had a healthy baby girl.
 But I hadn’t planned a caesarean, so wasn’t fully prepared for the experience.
 Looking back, these are the post C-section tips I would give to myself.

-This article was originally published in August 2018, but has been updated.
-Last update: July 2020.
+This article is a collaborative post.
+It was originally published in August 2018, but has been updated.
+Last update: July 2021.

 Post C-section Tips